la-haute-societe/craft-elasticsearch/README.md

         $esRecord->setHighlightParams($highlightParams);
     });
     ```
     >Note: By using the `resultFormatterCallback` configuration callback property, you can also add the related results accessible to your Twig page search results.
-For example, to add the 'color' field you could do:
+For example, to add the 'color' field result you could do:
     >```php
     > ...
     >'resultFormatterCallback'  => function (array $formattedResult, $result) {